Tantalum73/Audiograph/README.md

 /

 ```
-With smoothing applied, it will be sound more like this:
+With smoothing applied, it will sound more like this:
 ```
                         /
                       _/